 Low Uptake of Health Insurance Despite Increasing Prosperity

-A recent survey by the South African Advertising Research Foundation found that the proportion of blacks in the country’s population who are classified in the top category of living standards (LSM 10) has risen by almost 40% between 2004 and 2014.
+The South African Advertising Research Foundation recently conducted a survey.
+It found that the proportion of blacks in the country’s population who are classified in the top category of living standards (LSM 10) rose by almost 40% between 2004 and 2014.
 Clearly, more and more black are crossing over into the upper middle class every year.
-Yet for all their newly acquired wealth and rise in incomes, the uptake in medical aid in this section of the population is still very low.
-Growth in medical scheme subscribers among the black (including Asians and coloured folk) community has risen only by 3% over the past decade to 12.4%.
+Yet for all their newly acquired wealth and rise in incomes, the uptake in health insurance and medical aid in this section of the population is still very low.
+Growth in medical scheme subscribers among the black community (including Asians and coloured folk) rose only by 3% over the past decade to 12.4%.
 By contrast, 77% of the white community is now under medical cover.

 This lead researchers to question why uptake of insurance was so low despite the radical increase in disposable income.
-The most prominent of the factors was the expense involved.
+The most prominent of the factors was the expense.
 The Council of Medical Schemes has been wracking its brains looking for ways to bring this cost down and encourage more South Africans to take up medical insurance.
 One of the key hindrances to the affordability of medical aid was the prescribed minimum benefits or PMBs.
-And this is why the council is taking another look at proposals of low-cost schemes that are not obliged to pay for PMBs.
+And this is why the council is taking another look at proposals of low-cost schemes.
+These schemes would not have to pay for PMBs.
 Bottom line: fully blown health insurance by way of medical schemes is just too expensive.

 Why Health Insurance from Medical Aids is Expensive